Battery voltage model

 where:

-• Voc_battery is a function of SOC, with a temperature correction for Lead-acid
+- Voc_battery is a function of SOC, with temperature correction for lead-acid

-• ResInt is constant for Lead-acid.
-For Li-Ion, there is a temperature correction, as well as an exponential correction in overcharging and deep discharge regions,
+- ResInt is constant for lead-acid.
+For li-ion, temperature correction applies, as well as exponential correction in overcharging and deep discharge regions,

-• Remember that the IBattery is positive when charging, and negative when discharging.
+- IBattery is positive during charging and negative during discharging.

-The graphs show a comparison between lead-acid and Li-Ion voltage models, for a discharge rate of 10 hours (C10).
-We may observe that the ohmic loss is far lower with Li-Ion, as the internal resistance is much better.
-We can see the gassing curve for the Lead-acid, and the effect of the ResInt increase at high SOC on the Li-Ion.
+The graphs compare lead-acid and li-ion voltage models for a discharge rate of 10 hours (C10).
+Ohmic loss is significantly lower in li-ion due to better internal resistance.
+The gassing curve is visible for lead-acid, and the effect of ResInt increase at high SOC is evident in li-ion.
 Other characteristics are very similar.

 State of charge determination

-The detection of the overcharging and deep discharge conditions is facilitated by the current deviation enhancements at these extremities.
-The reconnexion has to be done on the VocBattery voltage curve, not sensitive to the current as the charge or load is disconnected.
-Therefore in the controllers, a large voltage hysteresis has to be defined for avoiding oscillations.
+Detection of overcharging and deep discharge is facilitated by current deviation enhancements at these extremes.
+Reconnection must use the VocBattery voltage curve, which is insensitive to current when the charger or load is disconnected.
+Therefore, controllers must use a large voltage hysteresis to avoid oscillations.

 Polarization

-With lead-acid batteries in open circuit, the measured voltage is often not well defined: we can observe a voltage drift depending on immediately preceding operating conditions.
-However this has a characteristic time less than one hour, and only affect the states of very low current.
-PVsyst doesn't take this effect into account.
+With lead-acid batteries in open circuit, measured voltage is often poorly defined: voltage drift depends on immediately preceding operating conditions.
+This characteristic time is less than one hour and affects only very-low-current states.
+PVsyst does not account for this effect.